 While not very common, some conditions can make you more likely to have your baby too soon.
-If you have one of those conditions, like a “short cervix”, your doctor will suggest treatments like progesterone therapy or cervical cerclage to delay the birth of your baby.
+Don’t be afraid to ask your health provider what these conditions are.
+If you have one of these conditions, like a “short cervix”, your doctor may suggest treatments like progesterone therapy or cervical cerclage to delay the birth of your baby.

 Click here to see the slideshow on Huffington Post.

 Discover how our widely accessible biobank is helping scientists close the knowledge and solution gaps.

 Learn how GAPPS research and advocacy efforts are working to prevent preterm birth and stillbirth.